California Lutheran Executive Skills Workshop for Clergy & Church Leaders

 - 13 meals: From Lunch on 1/6/20 ending with Lunch on 1/10/20, also snacks/beverages throughout the workshop.
 [Meals include vegetarian and limited gluten-free options for those with allergy/celiac disease.
 We do not accommodate vegan.]

 - 4 nights lodging (private or shared rooms–all rooms have private baths and balconies)

 - Commuters welcome–fee covers all meals and tuition.

 - Part of the inclusive fee below is your tuition of $450 per person, which is required upon registration.
 Balance is due by Nov.
 1, 2019.
 Please call Cyndy if you need to set up a different payment schedule due to continuing education funds.

 - Participants must purchase their own books.
-A required reading list will be given upon registration.
+A required reading list will be sent out in early October.

-$1195.00 Private Room w/Bath (includes tuition) Due to space, private rooms are reserved for medical purposes ONLY.
+$1195.00 Private Room w/Bath (includes tuition & ALL meals) Due to space, private rooms are reserved for medical purposes ONLY.